Homomorphisms between multidimensional constant-shape substitutions: Introduction

-In the multidimensional setting, substitution systems are originally motivated by physical reasons with the discovery of aperiodic structure of quasicrystals modelized by the Penrose tiling \cite{penrose1974role} where the symmetries play a fundamental role.
-Substitutions also occur in different topics such as combinatorics, diophantine approximations and theoretical computer science, with the minimal Robinson subshift of finite type, which is one of the most fundamental example \cite{gahler2012combinatorics}.
-A characterization of the isomorphisms of the chair tiling, together with the fullshift and the Ledrappier's shift, was given in \cite{baake2018reversing}.
-The chair tiling, the table tiling and the minimal Robinson tiling belong to the class of constant-shape substitutions, which is a multidimensional generalization of the so-called constant-length substitutions.
-As a difference with the one-dimensional case, these substitutions may not be linearly repetitive (\cref{ExampleNonLinearMultidimensionalSubstitution}).
-In \cite{bustos2020extended,bustos2021admissible} was studied the case of bijective constant-shape substitutions with diagonal expansion matrix and the standard rectangular parallelepiped support, i.e., a product of intervals.
+In the multidimensional setting, substitutive systems are originally motivated by physical reasons with the discovery of the aperiodic structure of quasicrystals modelized by the Penrose tiling \cite{penrose1974role}, where the symmetries play a fundamental role.
+Substitutions also occur in different topics such as combinatorics, diophantine approximations and theoretical computer science, with the minimal Robinson subshift of finite type being one of the most fundamental example \cite{gahler2012combinatorics}.
+Characterizations of the isomorphisms of the chair tiling, together with the full shift and Ledrappier's shift, were given in \cite{baake2018reversing}.
+The chair tiling, the table tiling and the minimal Robinson tiling belong to the class of constant-shape substitutions, which is a multidimensional analogue of the so-called constant-length substitutions.
+As a difference with the one-dimensional case, these substitutions may not be linearly recurrent (\cref{ExampleNonLinearMultidimensionalSubstitution}).
+In \cite{bustos2020extended,bustos2022admissible} was studied the case of bijective block substitutions.